 Once you’ve got a domain name, the first thing you’ll want to do is set up a professional email account for that domain name.
 This will communicate to potential clients or employers that you are a serious professional.
 This is how Social Media Rockstars do it!

 I can’t tell you how many times someone has handed me a business card that was ruined with a generic email address.
-It could be the most well designed business card in the world, but if the contact email is “[email protected]” (or worse, [email protected]– yikes!) then it is completely ruined.
+It could be the most well designed business card in the world, but if the contact email is “email@example.com” (or worse, firstname.lastname@example.org– yikes!) then it is completely ruined.
 There is no excuse for this!
-So let me walk you through how to set up a professional email address for free with Google Apps.
+So let me walk you through how to set up a professional email address with Google Apps.

 This will take you roughly 30 minutes to set up, and it’s not all that difficult.
 Well, depending on where you bought your domain name, it may be more difficult.
 If you’re domains are registered through 1and1, I am sorry and good luck.

 Once there, click “Start Free Trial”.
 This free trial will automatically default to a free account (even though they don’t really tell you that).
 So don’t worry about having to put in any payment information.
 Just sign up.

 Once you choose “Express”, you’ll be taken through a number of screens that will walk you through the set up process.
 Take the time to read through the screens.
 When you’ve finished reading a segment, hit the “Next” button at the bottom.

 3. Verify your domain

 This will be the most technical of all the steps, but you have a few options to work with.
 In order to verify that you own the domain you can:

 - add a meta tag to your site’s home page

 - add a DNS record to your domain through your registrar